catamphetamine/react-pages/README.md

 https.createServer(options, server.callback()).listen(3001, error => ...)
 ```

-Now [disable javascript in Chrome DevTools](http://stackoverflow.com/questions/13405383/how-to-disable-javascript-in-chrome-developer-tools), go to `localhost:3000` and the server should respond with a rendered page.
+Now [disable javascript in Chrome DevTools](http://stackoverflow.com/questions/13405383/how-to-disable-javascript-in-chrome-developer-tools), go to `localhost:3000` and the server should respond with a fully rendered page.

 ## Proxying